UK tech experts · info@vividrepairs.co.uk

 Real-World Pricing

 Here's the uncomfortable truth: quality 1000W PSUs rarely drop below £100.
 The MSI MPG A1000G is about as cheap as you should go without sacrificing reliability.
 Anything significantly cheaper uses dodgy components that'll either fail spectacularly or deliver dirty power that damages your expensive hardware.
 Budget an extra £20-50 beyond the £100 target for units worth trusting.
+For a broader overview of options across different wattages, check our guide to the best PSU UK market.

 Common Mistakes to Avoid